-The advent of quantum techniques provides potential opportunities to characterize the quantum correlation properties of multiqubit states prepared on noisy intermediate-scale quantum devices (NISQ)~\cite{preskill2018quantum}.
-Well-known quantum techniques include variational quantum algorithms (VQAs), parameterized quantum circuits (PQC), the SWAP and Hadamard test, etc.~\cite{cerezo2021variational,bharti2022noisy}.
+The advent of quantum techniques provides potential opportunities to characterize the quantum correlation properties of multiqubit states prepared on noisy intermediate-scale quantum devices (NISQs)~\cite{preskill2018quantum}.
+Well-known quantum techniques include variational quantum algorithms (VQAs), parameterized quantum circuits (PQCs), the SWAP and HADAMARD test, etc.~\cite{cerezo2021variational,bharti2022noisy}.
 These techniques have been adopted as useful tools for quantum simulation~\cite{cervera2021meta}, machine learning~\cite{chen2021universal}, and the characterization of quantum entanglement~\cite{bravo2020quantum,beckey2021computable,moller2022variational,wang2022detecting,chen2023near,liu2023solving,consiglio2022variational,philip2024schrodinger}.

 Current VQAs focus on constructing PQCs and learning an optimal PQC to encode specific states by a hybrid quantum-classical optimization process~\cite{cerezo2021variational,bharti2022noisy}.
-Following the training stage, the properties of the encoded state can be extracted using post-processing methods~\cite{huang2020predicting}.
+Following the training stage, the properties of the encoded state can be extracted using postprocessing methods~\cite{huang2020predicting}.
 Traditionally, state preparation and analysis are treated as separate components, with little consideration for interconnection.
 Since the target state is prepared by implementing the optimal PQC on an initial state, the optimal PQC inherently encapsulates all information about the target state.
 However, limited research has delved into the relationship between the optimal PQC and the extraction of information from the reproduced state.